Trump administration to suspend asylum for people who cross border illegally

-The Trump administration says it will deny asylum to migrants who enter the country illegally, invoking extraordinary presidential national security powers to tighten the border as caravans of Central Americans slowly approach the United States.
+President Donald Trump on Friday invoked extraordinary national security powers to deny asylum to migrants who enter the country illegally, tightening the border as caravans of Central Americans slowly approach the United States.

+Trump is using the same powers he used to push through a version of the travel ban that was upheld by the Supreme Court.
+The proclamation puts into place regulations adopted Thursday that circumvent laws stating that anyone is eligible for asylum no matter how he or she enters the country.

+"We need people in our country but they have to come in legally and they have to have merit," Trump said Friday as he prepared to depart for Paris.

 The move was spurred in part by caravans of Central American migrants slowly moving north on foot but will apply to anyone caught crossing illegally, officials said Thursday.
 It's unknown whether those in the caravan, many fleeing violence in their homeland, plan to cross illegally.